andypfau/sparameterviewer/doc/expressions.md

 The majority of the functionality offered by expressions can easily be accessed using the "Template"-Button in the "Expressions" tab.
 The generated expressions can then be modified to adapt to any need.

+When selecting a template, the template code is added on top of the expressions.
+Existing expressions are commented out; this behavior chan be changed in the settings, or temporarly be toggled by holding the CTRL key.

 Basics